How to Fix “No Device Drivers Were Found” Error Installing Windows?

 Resetting Motherboard BIOS Settings

-4. Boot from the Windows installation media again and check if the issue has been resolved.
+4. Boot from the Windows installation media again and check if the issue is resolved.

 Essentially, it creates a clean slate that can help overcome issues related to corrupted or incompatible installation files.

-1. Visit the official Microsoft website to download the Windows Media Creation Tool.
+1. Visit the official Microsoft website and download the Windows Media Creation Tool.

 Downloading Windows Installation Media Tool